mila-iqia/mila-docs/CONTRIBUTING.md

 # Contributing to the Mila Docs

 Thank you for your interest into making a better documentation for all at Mila.
-Here are some gidelines to help bring your suggestions to life.
+Here are some gidelines to help bring your contribbutions to life.

 ## What could be included